Dobby233Liu/node-bullshit-generator/docs/packeddicts.md

     -   https://github.com/menzi11/BullshitGenerator/pull/175
     -   Dobby233Liu's scrapped modifications of the `default` dict

-`default`, with more exciting stuff packed.
+The Default dict, but with some *new* stuff inside.
 It is recommended to use compotents to this dict in your own dict configurations, rather than just using the pre-made configuration.

 ## Chinese Internet Industry Terms